 Get your key decision-makers together in a room – representatives from all of the relevant departments – and go through the process of developing a leverage plan.
 That process will achieve a number of things:

 That’s it.
 Your assessment process is cleaner, more strategic, and will get you further along the leverage and negotiation process for the best potential partnerships.
-A straightforward leverage brainstorm process – perfect for use with your stakeholders – is included in The Corporate Sponsorship Toolkit.
+I’ve outlined a straightforward leverage process in “Favourite sponsorship leverage hack: Don’t sponsor the property, sponsor the fans“.